dh-epfl-students/student-project-howtos/README.md

 ### How to access a notebook on a remote server

-In order to access an instance of Jupyter notebook or Jupyter Lab running on a remote server, you can either configure Jupyter accordingly or use a SSH tunnel.
+In order to access an instance of Jupyter notebook or Jupyter Lab running on a remote server, you can either configure Jupyter accordingly or use an SSH tunnel.

 #### Configuring Jupyter notebook for remote access